Micro Jig GRR-Ripper Advanced GR-200 System - Tool Review

 Click on any picture to see a larger version.

-The GRR-ripper 3-D Push Block System by MicroJig was designed for both safety and performance from the ground up.
+The MicroJig GRR-ripper 3-D Push Block System was designed for both safety and performance from the ground up.
 In 20-plus years of woodworking, I have used all types of store bought and shop made push sticks, push blocks, feather boards, safety guards and thin-strip cutting jigs and fixtures.
 The GRR-ripper push block system packages all of these functions in a very safe and well-designed tool.

 MicroJig was founded by Henry Wang, a woodworker in Orlando.
 FL.
 Like many other woodworkers, Mr. Wang was frustrated by the accessories available for cutting small pieces of wood on the table saw, so in 1998 he started to develop a system that would safely hold wood as it was passed through a tablesaw blade.
 In 2001 he founded MicroJig and began to provide the GRR-ripper system to the woodworking community.

 The GRR-ripper system is a complete system that safely keeps your fingers away from the saw blade while keeping the board under complete user control throughout the cut.
 The GRR-ripper acts as a push block, feather board and overhead safety guard all at once.
 The system has three basic components as shown in the photograph below.

 The core of the system is the push block shown on the far right.
 The push block contains pads or 'legs' that have a patented rubber surface that provides a very nice, non-slip surface.
 The legs are approximately 1/2", 1" and 1/4" wide.
 There is also an optional 1/8" wide leg for supporting thin strips shown at the top.
 There is an adjustable heavy-duty handle on top that fits nicely in your hand and can be angled to provide forward and right pressure to a board.
 The basic system also contains a stabilizing platform for use with narrow boards and a flat plate for both added stabilization, which also acts as a feather board.